dheffx/aws-lambda-codecommit-pull-request-codebuild/README.md

 ### Test example
 By default it should be a successful CodeBuild job
-Set an environment variable on the CodeBuild job of TEST_CASE=FAILURE in order to force it to fail
+Set an environment variable on the CodeBuild job of IS_TEST_FAILURE in order to force it to fail

 ### Dockerfile
 Useful for making sure the lambda compiles for nodejs 6